Sbosvk/digibyte-wiki/framework/terminology.md

 This means an output is the exact required amount of DigiBytes that is going to be sent with the outgoing transaction and will not require the total funds available from the comprised UTXO's.

 ### **Example**

+> This example assumes that Bill's wallet only contains funds from a total of two transactions, i.e UTXO's.
+{.is-info}

 Let's say that Bill wants to buy some Falafel, and he has 1000 DigiBytes in his account wallet, divided equally from two separate incoming transactions (500 DigiBytes each).